mucsci-students/2020fa-420-mike/USAGE.md

 		If Save As was not called beforehand, Save will have the same functionality as Save As.

 	Save As:
-		Saves progress to a file name in a specified directory.
-If no directory is specified, the file is saved in the current working directory.
-Files can be saved as json with the .json extension.
+		Opens a file chooser and allows the user to save to a selected directory.
+Optionally, files can be saved in JSON format by adding .json to the end of the file name.

 	Load:
-		Loads the saved state of a UML diagram from within a specified filepath.
-If only the file name is given, the file will try to be found in the current working directory.
+		Opens a file chooser and allows the user to select and load a saved version of a UML diagram.

+	Undo:
+		Undo cancels or reverses the most recent command performed on the UML diagram.

+	Redo:
+		Redo allows you to cancel or reverse your last UNDO command.

 	Add Class:
 		Adds a class with the specified name to the GUI.
 If a class with the specified name already exists,